-. . . : : HISTORY / Background & Achievements
+. . . : : History / David’s Bio, Background & Achievements

 Celebrating nearly three and a half decades of design, animation, effects, and friendships in contract and full-time capacities.
 The roster below represents the brands I’ve been trusted with to deliver solid creative, training, and consulting for 34 years as well as the design groups, production companies, post houses, and other friendly folks that have guided me through this journey.
 Karma has been on my side, fueled by word of mouth advertising. :-) One project literally led to the next, and the next year after year.

 These ongoing relationships lasted anywhere between a couple of weeks to 14, even 19 years in the cases of The Weather Channel and Georgia Museum of Art.
 So thankful for the amazing teams and memories.
 Looking forward to 34 more years, just a bit different.
 I’ve shifted gears in order to pursue my passion for writing historical fiction as a bipolar Renaissance man.
 During the fall of 2023 I founded Eyes:/Only℠ { intelligence, declassified }.
-I also founded Quick Brown Fox fx, a brand consultancy, in 2024.
+I founded Quick Brown Fox FX, a brand consultancy, in 2024.

 Amphibian Air Car

 David’s freelance career began at age 12 painting watercolors of family friends’ pets, including a rather famous bulldog’s cousin who could fit four tennis balls in his mouth side by side.
 Four years later, in 1988, David got his first big break.
 He was introduced by Kay Farmer, his high school AP art teacher, to Jerry Barber, inventor of the Free Fall amusement park ride, among dozens of other creations.
 Mr. Barber needed an illustrator for three new ride concepts he was pitching.
-Jerry asked Kay if she had the time to dedicate to the project, but she passed on the opportunity due to other commitments, so she suggested David for the job.
+Jerry asked Kay if she had the time to dedicate to the project, but she passed on the opportunity due to other commitments, so she suggested David to him for the project.

+With the green light in sight David worked closely with Jerry upfront in order to understand the full scope of this multitiered project.
+Multiple ride concepts were illustrated with the primary pitch being the air car ride.
 Mr. Barber and David coined the name of the primary ride for the pitch the Amphibian Air Car ride.
 It was essentially an amphibious form of bumper cars in a mash up with Floridian fan boats.
 Below are the patent illustrations as well as the letter from Jerry the following year.
 David’s renditions were airbrush, colored pencil, and spray paint.

-Retired Director of Publications & Public Relations
+Bonnie Ramsey | GMOA / Director of Publications & Public Relations

 “Every time I’m in a position to hire a new designer, I say “I’m looking for a David Vinson.”
 Without a doubt, David is one of the most talented designers I’ve ever met, both technically and creatively.
 We’ve hired David for projects at CBS3 where the deadlines would have been impossible for others to meet.
 Not only did he meet the deadlines, he delivered work that blew us away.
 He’s more than just a great designer.
 He’s honest, straightforward, personable, and demonstrates exceptional character.
 If you’re lucky enough to have him on your team, lock the door and throw away the key.”

-Ken Keagy | SIMMER CREATIVE
+Ken Keagy | SIMMER CREATIVE / Principal & Design Director

 “It is always a pleasure to work with David and Outpost Pictures.
 His creative insights and knowledge in motion design makes for exceptional creative concepts and a great finished product.
 David is always on-time and professional in his delivery of creative assets.
 From initial concepts all the way through comps and animation production, David can always be counted on for outstanding work.
 David is a trusted design resource for our company and we would highly recommend his talents for any design project, no matter the size or scope.”

-Brett Stacy | MAXMEDIA
+Brett Stacy | MAXMEDIA / Associate Creative Director

 Industry Veteran

 For decades David has maintained his hired gun design, motion, and VFX career alongside full-time engagements.
-His passion for excellence delights his fellow teammates and worldwide clientele roster.
+His passion for excellence delights his fellow teammates and clientele roster.

 David also possesses an innate passion for our mental health advocacy, recovery, and strategy for ceasing stigma.